rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/03_lecture.md

 			then a web server (which is a other party or a piece of a software) will responds to the HTTP/HTTPS requests
 		- Eg of Popular web servers : Apache , Nginx , IIS , etc
 		- bydefault `HTTP` runs on port 80 & `HTTPS` runs on port 443 <br>
-			if u don't know about `port` - then see Networking Playlist : [Networking For Cyber Security - EthicalSharmaji YT](https://www.youtube.com/playlist?list=PLHOJoqBk02jR2iH1EO2KB4-8kwcagCR0i)
+			if u don't know about `port` - then see Networking Playlist : [Networking For Cyber Security - EthicalSharmaji YT](https://www.utube.com/playlist?list=PLHOJoqBk02jR2iH1EO2KB4-8kwcagCR0i)
 		- Generally , most of the CTFs (Capture the Flag) are based on websites , <br>
-			which means if you get a open running web server on port 80 or port 443 , then u can attack & spread/exploit <br>
+			which means if u get a open running web server on port 80 or port 443 , then u can attack & spread/exploit <br>
 			reference to understand CTF : OSCP playlist of EthicalSharmaji YT
     - the actual content of the web page is normally a combination of (HTML , CSS & JS)
         1) HTML - for the structure of the page